akauppi/firebase-ci-builder/README.md

-# firebase-node-builder
+# firebase-custom-builder

-Docker image for [@akauppi/firebase-jest-testing](http://github.com/akauppi/firebase-jest-testing) (and projects using it).
+Docker image for projects needing to run Firebase CLI, `npm` and Firebase emulation (which requires Java).

 **Provides**